The key to finding internship opportunities is to plan ahead. The Career Center is here to assist you with your internship search process.

 Theatre Communications Group (TCG), the national organization for the American theatre, has a job search website called ARTSEARCH.

-You can log in and create an account at www.tcg.org/Store/ARTSEARCH/ProductDetail/39.
-Use the code ASTCG242 at checkout for complimentary access to ARTSEARCH.
+Using ARTSEARCH: You can create an ARTSEARCH account (use the code ASTCG242 at checkout for complimentary access to ARTSEARCH).

 Glassdoor: Job and Recruiting Site